FoxinTale/Real-Instruments/README.md

 (If you're here from the wiki / forum where this is linked to, the following I pretty much copy/paste from there)

+# Important note
+As this is the development branch, there are some instruments listed as in the pack, but aren't.
+You DO Not want this version of the mod, as it is incomplete.
+Version 0.2 will be coming soon.

 ## What is it?
 This is a massive overhaul of the instruments of the game.